-Realism removes receivability, and where realism is removed, people are more willing to receive reality for what it is as opposed to what people think about it.
+Realism removes receivability, and where realism is removed, people can be more willing to receive reality for what it is as opposed to what people think about it.
 Granted, none of us can go through life without some idea of reality (and thus realism), but if we hold our realism with an open hand, we will keep what we need to function without risking it becoming a threatening and oppressive force to others.
 We do this by actively defaulting to reality over our ideas about it, by directing our criticism toward our realism versus anything and anyone who doesn’t align with it.
-It’s not possible to be utterly without realism, but if we are consciously skeptical of it (but not cynical, as Hume warns we must be careful about), we are more likely to receive reality and believe in it.
+It’s not possible to be utterly without realism, but if we are consciously skeptical of it (but not cynical, as Wallace warns we must be careful about), we are more likely to receive reality and believe in it.

 Reading is life; life, reading: how we “take things in” in one area of our life tends to inform all the others.
 Good reading requires a “radical openness,” a willingness to receive whatever a text presents us with, given that the text maintains its own internal consistency and follows its own rules.
 Likewise, as especially important in Pluralism, living well requires “radical openness” to others, given that human rights, sacred principles, and the like aren’t violated.
 Granted, it’s not always easy to tell when a work of art violates its own internal consistency, as it’s not always easy to tell when human rights are at stake in the space between different “first principles” and worldviews, but if we at least understand that — like “normality,” following Foucault — “realism” can be problematic if not tyrannical (for we must always ask, “Whose realism?”), we will be better equipped to discern well.